Iona (band): History

-The group were then in semi-hiatus for the better part of a decade.
-However, 2006 saw the April release of a two-disc live DVD Iona: Live in London, featuring a 5.1 Dolby Digital Surround mix by LA's John Kellogg, and a November release of a new studio album: The Circling Hour.
+Next the group was in semi-hiatus for nearly a decade.
+A two-disc live DVD Iona: Live in London was released in April 2006.
+It features a 5.1 Dolby Digital Surround mix by John Kellogg, who is from Los Angeles.
+In November 2006 came the release of a new studio album: The Circling Hour.

 In June 2009 Troy Donockley announced that he was leaving Iona.
-A message on his website stated: "I have had a wonderful time with my friends in Iona and am very, very proud of the albums we made together.
+A message on his website said: "I have had a wonderful time with my friends in Iona and am very, very proud of the albums we made together.
 But, as in all life, things change.
 After extended periods of no activity we have found ourselves with a very different musical and philosophical direction.
 We have parted as great friends should, with a sad-happiness and I wish the band all the very best wishes for the future".

-Donockley is currently a member of punk and folk band the Bad Shepherds.
-He has also played in Barbara Dickson's band for a number of years and is the band's Musical Director.
-Currently he is on a world tour with Finnish symphonic metal band Nightwish, with whom he has made many guest appearances both live and on their albums over recent years, before joining them as a full-time member in October 2013.
+Donockley went on to become a member of punk and folk band The Bad Shepherds; he has played in Barbara Dickson's band for a number of years and is the band's musical director as well as playing with Finnish symphonic metal band Nightwish, with whom he has made many guest appearances both live and on their albums over recent years, before joining them as a full-time member in October 2013.
 He has been replaced in Iona by piper and woodwind player Martin Nolan.

 In June 2010, Iona went to the United States for their first tour there in nine years.
-On 19 June 2010, they played a very well received concert at NEARfest, a progressive rock festival in Bethlehem, Pennsylvania, and during this show they introduced new songs for a forthcoming album, Another Realm, released in 2011, and their final album to date.
+On 19 June 2010, they played a very well received concert at NEARfest, a progressive rock festival in Bethlehem, Pennsylvania; during the show they introduced new songs for an album, Another Realm, which was released in 2011 and is their final album.
 After several concerts throughout the U.S. and one in Canada, they ended the tour at Cornerstone Festival, a Christian music festival in Illinois, on 30 June.

-On Dec.
-11, 2016, the band announced on its Facebook page that it was suspending recording and touring as a group, citing other commitments.
+On 11 December 2016, the band announced on its Facebook page that it was suspending recording and touring as a group, citing other commitments.
 "We do not know what will happen in future years, whether we will get together again as Iona," the band said.
 "The door will remain open, but for the foreseeable future, the next and exciting chapters of our journey will involve other avenues."

+In March 2024, Bainbridge announced that he would join with Sally Minnear to perform Iona music as a duo on a UK tour in July.
+Minnear, Bainbridge's bandmate in Celestial Fire, had been a singer in Lord of the Dance, and has sung backing vocals for Lifesigns.